 Workshops range in emphasis to accommodate participants’ objectives.
 Some are more focused upon couples and intimates.
 Others are designed to provide guidance for people who contemplate sharing a household or joining with others in a co-housing venture.
 Still others are for people who want to create more effective workplace teams.

 Workshops may be conducted at Magic, at client-selected sites, or in other settings.
 They may entail repeated meetings, or a single session of a few hours to several days.

 Whatever their particular theme, activities, or format, Creating Loving Community workshops are founded in the idea that loving, in the sense of assiduously seeking to identify and further common good, is key to living well.
-Through the workshop activities, participants are given opportunity and tools to assess what they offer and ask of others, and to learn how to alter behavior to sustain the kinds of community to which they aspire.
+Through the workshop activities, participants are given opportunity and tools to assess what they offer to and ask of others, and to learn how to alter behavior to sustain the kinds of community to which they aspire.

 We offer Creating Loving Community because we have enjoyed so many of the benefits of stronger community in our own lives.
-We perceive that by learning to more often make common cause, humans can both survive and thrive.
+We perceive that by learning to more often make common cause, humans can better survive and thrive.